 Home Reading and Homework

-This homework is targeted towards your child and is a necessity for them to consolidate what they are learning in this program.
-Please ensure that your child completes this homework
+This homework is targeted specifically towards your child’s needs and is a necessity for them to consolidate what they are learning.
+Please ensure that your child completes this homework.

 Attendance and Punctuality

 Late Arrivals: All students arriving after the 8.55am bell must go to the office to be signed in and collect a late pass, before going to their class.
 Please be aware that being late on a regular basis will impact negatively, as your child will often miss explicit whole class learning time.
 Meditation begins at 9.00am, so if your child is late, please ask them to enter quietly and take their place without disturbing the class.

 Leaving Early: When collecting your child early, they must be signed out at the office before collection.
 If you are aware in advance that your child will be leaving early with someone other than yourself, please let your child’s teacher know.